Cardinals vs. Reds Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 16 doubles, two triples, eight home runs, 25 walks and 32 RBI (64 total hits).
-He's also swiped five bases.
+- Spencer Steer has recorded 65 hits with 16 doubles, two triples, eight home runs and 26 walks.
+He has driven in 32 runs with five stolen bases.

 Steer Recent Games